 Where: Old Town

 Greyfriars Kirkyard is considered one of the most haunted graveyards in the world.
 It’s located at the southern edge of the Old Town and features burials that date back to the late 16th century.
 Visit the statues of Greyfriars Bobby – a terrier who sat by his master’s grave for 14 years.
-Harry Potter fans will delight in knowing you can find the graves of Tom Riddle, Professor Minerva McGonagall and Alastor “Mad-Eye” Moody.
+Harry Potter fans will delight in knowing you can find the graves of Tom Riddle, Professor Minerva McGonagall and Alastor ‘Mad-Eye’ Moody here, too.
 It’s also thought to be the inspiration behind Godric’s Hollow – the resting place of Harry Potter’s parents.

 Where: All over Edinburgh

 One of the best ways to see this handsome city is on foot.
-Luckily, there are a load of free walking tours available in Edinburgh… if you’re up for a fair bit of a walk, that is.
+Luckily, there are a load of free walking tours available – so dig out your comfiest shoes and get ready to pound the pavements.
 Local experts can take you to places like the iconic Royal Mile and the charming Grassmarket.
-There are also specialised Harry Potter walking tours, as well as ghost tours for people who are feeling a little more adventurous.
+There are also specialised Harry Potter walking tours, as well as ghost tours for people who are feeling a little bit more adventurous.
 At the end of the tour, just pay what you think it was worth.

 Where: South Bridge

-Whistle Binkies offers free live music between Sunday and Thursday, featuring four bands a night.
+Whistle Binkies offers free live music every evening, featuring at least four bands a night.
 This iconic Edinburgh venue is nestled in the vaults under South Bridge and features some of the best live music Edinburgh has to offer.
 Feeling adventurous?
-They have an open mic night every Monday.
+There’s an open mic night every Monday.
 Note: the venue has been closed because of the pandemic, so check that it’s open before heading over.